ecssiah/last-ditch/Notes.md

 ### Equipment

-Each charcter can equip items in these areas:
+Each character can equip items in these areas:
 * Head
 * Eyes
 * Undershirt